klendathu2k/Obsidian/2022-Week-20/Highlights (gag reel).md

 "%IN2"  should have been "IN2".
 The "%" token is used by PanDA to match where the reference IN2 for the dataset should be substituted.
 Tadashi has corrected this mistake.

 (Time for a rant.
-Debugging *documentation* takes a long time, and could have been avoided if the examples on the pchain documentation page *had been tested at BNL*.
-The one which uses the secondary data sets *do not run at BNL* because *they rely on data sets that do not exist at BNL*, so I could not test them properly myself. )
+Debugging *documentation* takes a long time, and could have been avoided if the examples on the pchain documentation page *had been tested*.
+They do not / cannot run at BNL, because they take as input data sets which have not been defined.)

 Ran into another *fun* issue on Wednesday.
 The pileup job was launching before all of the files it required had been produced by the charm and background simulations.
 This spontaneously resolved Wednesday morning.
 Although I have seen at least one more instance of this since then.
 Once I have a production workflow setup and running at scale... can stress test to maybe identify.
-But may well just be teething pains.
+But may well just be teething pains that have been fixed?

+Now, back to the issue with wildcard files...
+I cannot actually unpack the tarballs that are handed to me.

+I am using the --forceStaged and --forceStagedSecondary options to prun.
+I expect that the tarballs will be in the working directory on the node.
+They are not.
+I see symbolic links instead.

+No matter.
+Tar should be able to follow the link, correct?
+WRONG!
+The link appears to be circular.
+See [this github gist...](https://gist.github.com/klendathu2k/d4dcbac7d6f219777006b09a22ac8bd1).
+Emailing Tadashi...

+Considering  a workaround for this.

+Defining outputs with a wildcard is required.
+Not because the *number* of outputs is unknown, but because the *name* of the outputs is unknown.
+Perhaps the solution here is to just pack the file up in a tarball myself, and unpack at the next stage of input.